icopy-site/awesome/docs/awesome/awesome-salesforce.md

 * [Apex UML Digram Maker](https://github.com/afawcett/apex-umlcanvas) - Create UML diagrams from Apex code using the Tooling API <br/>
 * [SfApexDoc](http://force-code.com/category/sfapexdoc/) - A full-featured Apex documentation generator, similar to JavaDoc.

 * [Visualforce TableGrid](https://github.com/Up2Go/visualforce-table-grid) - TableGrid is a free, open-source Force.com library, that provides users and developers a highly customizable, native-looking, sortable, filterable, editable Grid Visualforce component.
-This component can be used as an advanced, highly configurable (https://github.com/mailtoharshit/awesome-salesforce/blob/master/by developer and user) replacement of apex:pageBlockTables and Standard Related Lists </br>
+This component can be used as an advanced, highly configurable (by developer and user) replacement of apex:pageBlockTables and Standard Related Lists </br>
 [![Button](https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/src/main/webapp/resources/img/deploy.png)](https://githubsfdeploy.herokuapp.com?owner=Up2Go&repo=visualforce-table-grid)

 * [Force.com ESAPI](https://github.com/forcedotcom/force-dot-com-esapi) - Enterprise Security API for the Apex language on the Force.com platform.
-This library consists of three modules - Validation, Output Encoding and Access Control(https://github.com/mailtoharshit/awesome-salesforce/blob/master/CRUD, FLS and Sharing).
+This library consists of three modules - Validation, Output Encoding and Access Control(CRUD, FLS and Sharing).

 * [R.apex](https://github.com/Click-to-Cloud/R.apex/) - Functional library for Apex.
 This library, inspired by Ramda.js, offers a bunch of utility functions to manipulate Apex collections, as well as extensive support for functional programming.

-* [Force https://github.com/mailtoharshit/awesome-salesforce/blob/master/DI](https://github.com/afawcett/force-di) - Generic [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) (https://github.com/mailtoharshit/awesome-salesforce/blob/master/DI) library with support for injecting Apex, Visualforce, Lightning, and Flows at runtime.
+* [Force DI](https://github.com/afawcett/force-di) - Generic [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) (DI) library with support for injecting Apex, Visualforce, Lightning, and Flows at runtime.
 * [Query.apex](https://github.com/Click-to-Cloud/Query.apex/) - SOQL query builder on Salesforce.com platform, which supports complex conditions, field and namespace management, child relationships query, and functional programming style coding.

 * [Apex Chainable Batch](https://github.com/rsoesemann/apex-chainable-batch) - Apex Batches can be chained by calling the successor batch from the `finish()` method of the previous batch.
 But such hardcoding makes this model inflexible.
 It's hard to build the chain from outside, neighter from a central class nor on runtime dependant on business logic.